UnUsuarioMas67/ASP.NET-PersonalBlog/PersonalBlog/articles/video_games.md

 ---
-id: videojuegos-2025
+title: The Evolution of Video Games
-title: "The Evolution of Video Games: From 8-Bit to Virtual Futures"
+summary: Video games have come a long way since their humble beginnings.
 publish_date: 2025-06-06
-last_modified: 2025-06-06
+last_modified: 2025-06-08
 ---
 # The Evolution of Video Games: From 8-Bit to Virtual Futures

 Video games have come a long way since their humble beginnings.
 What was once a pixelated pastime limited to a few basic mechanics is now a multi-billion-dollar industry encompassing open worlds, virtual realities, and complex interactive narratives.